huchengyong/easy-mydb/README.md

 ```

 ## insert
-This method can insert one data to database
+This method can insert one data to table

 ```js
 db.table('user').insert({id:1,name:'root'});